UnionInternationalCheminsdeFer/OSDM/tools/conversionHHtoOSDM.md

 ### Conversion OSDM to Hermes Hosa

-  This conversion is more complex, especially mapping the `/trips-offers/` call to `BookingRequest`.
+  This conversion is more complex, especially mapping the `/trips-offers/` calls to `BookingRequest` efficiently.
 If some restrictions on possible reservations are taken however the converter can be realized.

-  The business need for this form of conversion still needs to be discussed.
+  The conceptual work for the conversion is ongoing.
+In parallel, the business need for this form of conversion is being evaluated.